Arjun-Selva/Arjun-Selva.github.io/project.md

 INSERT DOFE CERTIFICATES:

-I was also a member of PSC robotics and helped with assembling the frame and testing

 <img src="robot.png"
      width="200"
      height="auto"
-     style="float: right;"/>
+     style="float: left;"/>
+I was also a member of PSC robotics and helped with assembling the frame and testing